edefalque/signalk-stripcharts/README.md

 ## Customization
 Currently, customization is easy if the package is installed on the client, but less if it is installed on a server as the specs files may then be less accessible.
 If installed on a Raspberry PI from Signal K Appstore, they will probably be in /home/pi/.signalk/node_modules/signalk-stripcharts/specs/ .
-### Options
-Options governing all charts are given in signalk-stripcharts/js/stripcharts_options.js.
-See comments in the file.
-Some of those comments explain how time is managed in signalk-stripcharts.

-The following options can also be entered as query parameters after the url when launching stripcharts.html: timeTolSec and logTypes.
-They will then override the values in stripcharts_options.js.

 ### Chart specifications
 The specifications files are installed in signalk-stripcharts/specs/.
 Ample comments are provided for those features that were not explained above.